F41zK4r1m/HackTheBox/cerberus.md

 resource = "icingaweb2"
 ```

-With the gathered credentials of matthew from the resources.ini, I logged into Icinga web portal :
+Using the credentials I found for "matthew" in the "resources.ini" file, I was able to log into the Icinga web portal:

 ![image](https://user-images.githubusercontent.com/87700008/226851350-7a63d379-7e88-4981-b988-43c0414f30be.png)

-As of now I have logged into the website, I can check more info about it, which I wasn't able to do at the time port sub directory enumertaion.
-I checked for the /about section & found that the Icinga is running on web version 2.9.2 :
+With access to the website, I could check more information about it that I couldn't access during the port sub-directory enumeration.
+For example, I found that Icinga was running on web version 2.9.2 by checking the "/about" section:

 ![image](https://user-images.githubusercontent.com/87700008/226852899-20d37e43-dd06-4a0a-b3b5-179062e7b19e.png)

-Searching for the exploits I observed that the service version is vulnerable to [CVE-2022-24715](https://nvd.nist.gov/vuln/detail/CVE-2022-24715) which affects some unknown processing of the component SSH Resource File Handler & leads to the execution of arbitrary PHP code from the administration interface.

-The best pat is that "matthew" is part of the "Administrators" group which fulfills the need to exploit the vulnerability.
+I then searched for any exploits and found that the service version was vulnerable to [CVE-2022-24715](https://nvd.nist.gov/vuln/detail/CVE-2022-24715), which affects some unknown processing of the component SSH Resource File Handler and leads to the execution of arbitrary PHP code from the administration interface.
+The good news was that "matthew" belonged to the "Administrators" group, which made exploiting the vulnerability possible.

 ### RCE: